mimecast-scott/2.0-API/README.md

 # 2.0-API
-A collection of sample Mimecast API 2.0 Samples
+A collection of sample Mimecast API 2.0 Scripts